 Be aware that the carbon/nitrogen ratio is not stable in plants throughout the year.
 The first spring flush of grass for example, is very high in nitrogen and other nutrients.
 This gets diluted in late spring/early summer as the plant grows and photosynthesizes adding carbon to its structure.
 When the grass flowers and sets seeds it concentrates the nutrients in the seeds, while taking them from other parts of the plants.
 As the season progresses and the plant has finished seed production, nutrients get concentrated in the roots and the rest is now very high in carbon.

-Then the compost materials (high nitrogen, greens and browns) get layered like a lasagne, making sure the materials have a range of sizes and shapes to get adequate airflow happening in the pile to keep it aerobic at all times.
+The compost materials (high nitrogen, greens and browns) get layered like a lasagna, making sure the materials have a range of sizes and shapes to get adequate airflow happening in the pile to keep it aerobic at all times.
 You want materials to be chunky as well as small but not as small as sawdust.
 It is best to break up and chop dense materials so they can decompose over the 3-5 months that it takes for the compost to be ready.

 Aim for a water content of 50-60% moisture and soak dry ingredients in buckets with water before using.
-To test your water content, grab a handful of compost material after the construction of the heap and make a fist, squeeze the materials really hard, you should get about 1-2 drops out, then you are at 50% moisture level.
 Activity stops when there is not enough water and you will get pockets with non composted materials and worst case scenario, nothing will happen at all.
 Also don’t overly wet the pile because we need oxygen to be available for the organisms at all times.

 To get adequate heat development in the pile aim for a minimum size of 1 m3.